Ranjan Gogoi: 2018 Supreme Court crisis

 On 12 January 2018, Ranjan Gogoi and three other Supreme Court judges - Jasti Chelameswar, Madan Lokur and Kurian Joseph - became the first to hold a press conference.
-They alleged problems plaguing the court, in terms of failure in the justice delivery system and allocation of cases and told journalists that the press conference was prompted by the issue of allocating to Justice Arun Mishra, the case of the death of special Central Bureau of Investigation, Judge B.H.Loya.
-Loya, was a special CBI judge who had died in December 2014.
+They alleged problems plaguing the court, in terms of failure in the justice delivery system and allocation of cases and told journalists the press conference was prompted by the issue of allocating to Justice Arun Mishra the case of the death of special Central Bureau of Investigation Judge B.H.
+Loya.
+Loya was a special CBI judge who had died in December 2014.
 Justice Loya was hearing the Sohrabuddin Sheikh case of 2004, in which police officers and BJP chief Amit Shah were named.
 Later, Mishra recused himself from the case.
-Chelameswar retired on 30 June 2018, leaving Gogoi as the second senior-most judge of the Supreme Court, followed by Lokur and Joseph.
+Chelameswar retired on 30 June 2018, which made Gogoi the second senior-most judge of the Supreme Court, followed by Lokur and Joseph.
 Notwithstanding his seniority ranking, then-Chief Justice Dipak Misra, recommended Gogoi as his successor.

 Chief Justice of the Supreme Court

 Appointment and oath

-On 13 September 2018, following the recommendation of Misra on 4 September, President Ram Nath Kovind appointed Gogoi as the next Chief Justice of India.
+On 13 September 2018, following the recommendation of Misra on 4 September, President Ram Nath Kovind appointed Gogoi the next Chief Justice of India.

 On 25 September 2018, a bench of Chief Justice Misra, A. M. Khanwilkar, and Dhananjaya Y. Chandrachud asked an advocate to file a mention memo against the appointment of Gogoi as Chief Justice of India, after he commented on the matter to the court.
-On 26 September, the bench dismissed the plea from the two advocates.On 3 October 2018, he was sworn in as Chief Justice of India, succeeding Dipak Misra.
+On 26 September, the bench dismissed the plea from the two advocates.

+On 3 October 2018, he was sworn in as the Chief Justice of India, succeeding Dipak Misra.
 He was administered the oath by President Ram Nath Kovind at the Durbar Hall in Rashtrapati Bhavan.
 Many dignitaries were present at the event, including Narendra Modi, Rajnath Singh, Arun Jaitley, Mallikarjun Kharge, Sumitra Mahajan, Sudip Bandyopadhyay, Derek O’Brien, Manmohan Singh, H. D. Deve Gowda, L. K. Advani, Sushma Swaraj and many other prominent political figures.
 Gogoi's mother, Shanti Priya Gogoi, also attended the ceremony.

 Tenure

 As Chief Justice, Gogoi attended numerous events including the Second swearing-in ceremony of Narendra Modi, and the swearing in of the first Lokpal Pinaki Chandra Ghose.

 In November 2018, Gogoi created the Centre for Research and Planning (CRP) which he described as an "in-house think tank."
 In a press release, Gogoi stated that the CRP was established to "strengthen the knowledge infrastructure of the Supreme Court."

-On 18 June 2019, Gogoi met with the Chief Justice of the Russian Federation Vyacheslav Mikhailovich Lebedev, to discuss judicial cooperation between countries.
+On 18 June 2019, Gogoi met with the Chief Justice of the Russian Federation Vyacheslav Mikhailovich Lebedev, to discuss judicial cooperation between the 2 countries.